Wyatt Technology Corporation: Wyatt Technology formation (1981)

-New instrumentation
+New instrumentation and expansion (1980s-2000s)

-As a result, Wyatt Technology developed the first in its line of DAWN (originally an acronym for “Dual Angle Weighted Nephelometry”) multiangle light scattering instruments.
-Continuing interest in the DAWN instruments as well as Small Business Innovation Research (SBIR) contracts involving the rapid detection of contaminants in water and air spurred the growth of the company which was incorporated as Wyatt Technology Corporation in 1984.
+Upon founding, Wyatt Technology developed the first in its line of DAWN (originally an acronym for “Dual Angle Weighted Nephelometry”) multiangle light scattering instruments.
+Continuing interest in the DAWN instruments as well as Small Business Innovation Research (SBIR) contracts involving the rapid detection of contaminants in water and air spurred the growth of the company, which was incorporated as Wyatt Technology Corporation in 1984.
 Wyatt proceeded to develop batch light scattering instruments (DAWN-B) that made measurements from samples contained within scintillation vials as well as flow through instruments (DAWN-F) for use in conjunction with high performance liquid chromatography (HPLC).

 In the late 1980s Wyatt purchased the Optilab line of interferometric refractometers from the Swedish company Tekator.

-Expansion into the pharmaceutical and protein markets and DynaPro acquisition

 In the mid 1990s the burgeoning pharmaceutical industry showed interest in using DAWN instruments coupled with HPLC to measure the molecular weight of proteins, widening the scope of utility of Wyatt instruments which had, up to that time, been primarily used for the characterization of synthetic polymers.

 In 2004 Wyatt Technology acquired the DynaPro line of dynamic light scattering instruments from bankrupt Proterion.
-Since this time Wyatt Technology has modernized its instruments into a full line of state-of-the-art particle and molecular characterization tools.

-Sale to Waters Corporation
+Sale to Waters Corporation (2023)

 Waters Corporation, an American analytical laboratory instrument and software company, agreed to acquire Wyatt Technology for $1.36 billion in cash in February 2023.
 The acquisition completed in May 2023.

+Technology

+Wyatt Technology has developed and introduced instrumentation for the measurement of multiangle light scattering (MALS), quasi-elastic light scattering (QELS) (also called photon correlation spectroscopy (PCS) or dynamic light scattering (DLS)), differential refractive index, electrophoresis, viscosity, and composition gradient multiangle light scattering (CG-MALS) for the determination of absolute molecular weights, sizes of nanoparticles, proteins, and polymers within a solution.